 Evergreen, Shrubs, Trees

 Nearly all holly plants are either male or female, and as a rule both sexes must be present in order for female plants to set fruit.
-Best bet is to plant a male of the same species as fruiting females; if you use a different species, berries will form only if both plants flower at the same time.
-Varieties described below are female unless otherwise noted.
-A few are self-fruitful; these also are noted.
+Best bet is to plant a male of the same species as the fruiting females; if you use a different species, berries will form only if both plants flower at the same time.

 Most hollies prefer rich, slightly acid garden soil with good water drainage.
 (A few exceptions are noted.)
 All appreciate a mulch to deter weeds and keep soil cool and moist.
 Though plants will grow in sun or part shade, choose a sunny spot for best berry production and most compact growth.
 Scale can cause problems in all holly-growing areas.
 Holly bud moth and leaf miner need attention on English holly in the Northwest; for control, employ only products currently registered for use against those pests.
 Diseases are rarely a problem for home gardeners.

-Hybrid between Ilex aquifolium and a species from the Canary Islands.
+Hybrid between I. aquifolium and a species from the Canary Islands.
 One of the best hollies, especially in warmer regions.
-Takes wind, almost any soil.
-Usually a shrub 6 to 8 ft. high and wide, but easily trained as single-stemmed tree 15 to 20 ft. high, 10 to 12 ft. wide.
+Takes wind and almost any soil.
+Usually a shrub to 6–8 ft. high and wide, but easily trained as a single-stemmed tree to 15–20 ft. high and 10–12 ft. wide.

 Shade-tolerant semievergreen native shrub from Europe and western Asia.
 Grows to 3 ft. tall and wide, ...